 Above left to right: Katherine (Kathy) Longmire, Shaelyn Patzer, and Emily (Victoria) Long

-Virginia Sea Grant is pleased to announce five 2021 finalists for the John A. Knauss Marine Policy Fellowship program.
+Virginia Sea Grant is pleased to announce three 2021 finalists for the John A. Knauss Marine Policy Fellowship program.
 Three students from Virginia institutions have been chosen for this prestigious fellowship, named for one of Sea Grant’s founders and former National Oceanic and Atmospheric Administration (NOAA) administrator.
 Each class of Knauss fellows is an impressive group with diverse backgrounds and interests.
 This year’s class of 74 talented early career professionals represent 27 of the 34 Sea Grant programs and will be the 42nd class since the program began in 1979.

 “The Knauss Fellowship is an incredible educational and professional experience for graduate students who are interested in the interface of science and policy,” said Virginia Sea Grant’s Fellowship and Research Program Coordinator, Sam Lake.
 “All of the 2021 finalists have a strong passion for coastal communities and ecosystems and are eager to learn firsthand how science can inform policy.
 The experiences they will have as Knauss fellows will help prepare them to be future leaders in our communities, and we are looking forward to seeing the impact they will have in the years to come.”